max123kl/cefjdemos-com-jdm/README.md

     `cd /home/username/public_html/optional-subfolder/cli`
 2. Issue the command to convert data from the markdown source files to html in the #__jdm_articles table of the database:<br>
-    `php joomla.php jdocmanual:action buildarticles user all`
+    `php joomla.php jdocmanual:action buildarticles user en`
 3. Issue the command to create the menus:<br>
-    `php joomla.php jdocmanual:action buildmenus user all`
+    `php joomla.php jdocmanual:action buildmenus user en`

-In these commands, **user** is the name of the manual to be processed and **all** is a language specifier, which might be a single such as **en** or **all** languages.
+In these commands, **user** is the name of the manual to be processed and **en** is a language specifier.

 The Markdown format is converted to HTML and stored in the database.
-Also, if there are any images in the data source a set of 6 responsive images is created.
+Also, if there are any images in the data source a set of responsive images is created.

-If you encounter **out of memory** problems or **out of time** problems you can replace the `all` parameter with a single language code, one of `de en es fr nl pt ptbr ru`.
-Using that method you can build the database manual by manual and/or language by language.
+If you encounter **out of memory** problems or **out of time** problems ...

 ## Database Population - Cron Method